azu/komesan/README.md

 ### min mode

-minimal display mode.
-It is useful to embed to webpage;
+Minimal display mode.
+It is useful to embed to webpage by userscript.

+:warning: site owner should not use this feature.

 ```
 https://komesan.pages.dev/?url=<encoded url>&min